rach0022/mad9135-f20-c2-react-router/README.md

 - [ ] Decide on colour scheme for app
 - [ ] Choose Serif and Sans-Serif Fonts
 - [ ] convert css to sass for 'App.css'
+- [ ] maybe change to using nested routes user/:id/posts or user/:id/albums

 ## Bugs: